cloudteams/CloudTeamsDesigns/README.md

 	`npm install`

-3a.
-Working with project
+3. (a) Working with project

 	`npm run watch`

-3b.
-For working with a browser sync / livereload
+3. (b) For working with a browser sync / livereload

 	`npm run watch-live`